SliceKit: Composition and Testing (Part 2)

 }

-Navigation lives in the coordinator.
-Networking lives in the coordinator.
-Business logic lives in the coordinator.
-Slices are dumb views.
-ViewModels are dumb data.
-The coordinator is the only smart object, and it has a clearly scoped job.
+Navigation, networking, and business logic all live in the coordinator.
+Slices are dumb views, ViewModels are dumb data, and the coordinator is the only smart object, with a clearly scoped job.

 Testing strategy